Table of Contents

 - Aromatherapy oils use cassia essential oil for warming, grounding effects

-With so many options on the market, selecting high-quality cassia cinnamon can feel overwhelming.
-Whether you're looking for sticks or ground powder, here are some tips to help you choose wisely.
+With so many options on the market, selecting high-quality cassia cinnamon can be challenging.
+Here's what to look for:

 Things to Look For

-- Source: Check where the cinnamon is harvested.
-Vietnamese and Indonesian cassia are generally considered superior in quality.
+- Source: Vietnamese and Indonesian cassia are generally considered superior in quality

 Top Cassia Cinnamon Picks